Music by Gaetano Donizetti

 Enrico flies into a rage (Cruda, funesta smania), which intensifies when his men return to report they have sighted the intruder, who is indeed Edgardo.
 As Raimondo tries to calm him, Enrico swears vengeance on both his sister and her lover.

 Lucia, accompanied by Alisa, waits nervously for Edgardo.
-She tells Alisa that she never sees the fountain without shivering, for legend has it that a jealous Ravenswood killed his sweetheart on this very spot.
-Lucia recalls that the spectre of the murdered girl once appeared to her (Ragnava nel silenzio) and the waters of the fountain turned to blood.
+She tells Alisa that she never sees the stream without shivering, for legend has it that a jealous Ravenswood killed his sweetheart on this very spot.
+Lucia recalls that the spectre of the murdered girl once appeared to her (Ragnava nel silenzio) and the waters turned to blood.
 Alisa warns Lucia that this is a dangerous omen and urges her to give up Edgardo.
 But Lucia rhapsodizes about her lover – he brings light to her days, and being with him is heaven on earth (Quando rapito in estasi).

-Edgardo arrives, explaining that he has asked for this one last meeting with Lucia because he is about to leave on a political mission to France.
+Edgardo arrives, explaining that he has asked for this one last meeting because he is about to leave on a political mission to France.
 He wants to make peace with Enrico and ask him for Lucia's hand in marriage.
 Lucia tells him that is impossible and begs him to keep their love secret.
 Edgardo responds bitterly that Enrico has robbed him of his father and his heritage, yet there seems no end to his hatred.
 He reminds Lucia that when his father died, he swore vengeance against Enrico (Sulla tomba che rinserra).
 Despite his love for Lucia, he has not forgotten that vow.
-Lucia begs him to calm himself and to think only of love.
+Lucia begs him to think only of love.

 Edgardo decides that they should exchange marriage vows then and there.
 He and Lucia exchange rings and call on heaven to witness their pledges of eternal love.
 As they say farewell, they sing of how painful their time apart will be (Verranno a te sull'aure).

-Determined to salvage his family fortunes, Enrico has arranged for Arturo Bucklaw to marry Lucia, but Lucia's persistent refusal has him worried.
+Determined to salvage his political fortunes, Enrico has arranged for Arturo Bucklaw to marry Lucia, but Lucia's persistent refusal has him worried.
 Normanno reassures him: the letters between Edgardo and Lucia have been intercepted, and Normanno has forged a letter to prove that Edgardo is involved with another woman.
 The wedding guests are gathering, and Normanno leaves to escort Arturo to the castle.

 Lucia enters; she is pale and anguished, but still defiant.
 She tells Enrico she cannot marry Arturo, for she has made a solemn promise to another.
 When Enrico shows her the forged letter, she is so devastated that she longs only for death.
 Enrico exhorts her to agree to the marriage – his honour and his very life are at stake, and he will haunt her forever if she betrays him.